 Research shows that true boundaries lead to greater impact, less burnout, and healthier relationships than constantly saying "yes."
 Yet most boundary attempts fail because they depend on others changing their behavior.

-The game-changing insight: True boundaries aren't about controlling others but about managing yourself.
-This shift gives you back the control.
-When you transform "they should" expectations into "I will" commitments, you create boundaries that work regardless of others' actions.
+The game-changing insight: True boundaries aren't about controlling others but about managing ourselves.
+This shift gives us back the control.
+When we transform "they should" expectations into "I will" commitments.

 Reclaim Your Brain: The Digital Reset